 At OIS, we believe that language is essential to all learning.
 All teachers are considered to be language teachers, both inside and outside the classroom.
 Language learning refers not only to the learning of a specific language, but also the culture.
 We provide a strong, challenging curriculum that is inquiry- based and incorporates all areas relevant to literacy: oral, written and visual.
 Through language, our students develop not only knowledge, but also social skills and values, as well as the ability to think and learn.
 Language is used in all subject areas including: mathematics, social studies, science and technology (design), the arts, personal, social and physical education.
 It is a tool that students use to inquire and communicate what they have learnt.
 The acquisition of academic language proficiency skills supports and develops interpersonal communicative skills, student identity, and confidence.

 English (UK) is the primary language of instruction throughout the curriculum from Pre-Kindergarten to Grade 6.
 Spanish is the second language learnt from Pre-Kindergarten to Grade 6.
-French language classes are also required for students in Grade 6.
+French language classes are also required for students in Grades 6 through 8.
 In our appreciation for the immense diversity of the area of the Caribbean in which we reside, we have reached the conclusion that all students should be exposed to a variety of foreign languages from as early an age as possible.

 Principles of Language Learning